Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 November 2024 10.28.25 UTC
+- WIB: Jumat, 8 November 2024 11.28.32 UTC
-- WITA: Jumat, 8 November 2024 11.28.25 UTC
+- WITA: Jumat, 8 November 2024 12.28.32 UTC
-- WIT: Jumat, 8 November 2024 12.28.25 UTC
+- WIT: Jumat, 8 November 2024 13.28.32 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational